© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carn Caws round cairn is a scheduled monument protected by Cadw under reference BR355.
 View the official record →

-Carn Caws is a Neolithic or Bronze Age round cairn located in Breconshire, Wales.
+Carn Caws is a round cairn located in Breconshire, Wales, dating to the prehistoric period and serving a funerary and ritual function.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR355.

 Carn Caws round cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carn Caws round cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR355.